FinDrum/FinDrum-Platform/README.md

 Findrum pipelines are defined in YAML files and can include:

 - A sequence of operators
+- A datasource (provides data from external source)
 - A scheduler (to run periodically)
 - An event trigger (to respond to changes)